fkie-cad/cwe_checker/README.md

 -  view results annotated in IDA Pro
 -  *cwe_checker* can be integrated as a plugin into [FACT](https://github.com/fkie-cad/FACT_core)
 ## How to install cwe_checker? ##
 There are several ways to install cwe_checker.
 The recommended way is to get cwe_checker from the Ocaml package manager Opam.
-You can install cwe_checker via the package [fkie-cad-cwe-checker](https://opam.ocaml.org/packages/fkie-cad-cwe-checker/) (`opam install fkie-cad-cwe-checker`).
+You can install cwe_checker via the package [cwe_checker](https://opam.ocaml.org/packages/cwe_checker/) (`opam install cwe_checker`).
 This gives you a stable version of cwe_checker.
-At the moment we depend on the testing version of BAP to include the latest features.

 Another option is to pull the latest Docker container from [dockerhub](https://hub.docker.com/r/fkiecad/cwe_checker) (`docker pull fkiecad/cwe_checker`).

-The last two ways are preferrable if you plan to develop cwe_checker.
-First, utilize the installation script `install.sh`, which is just a wrapper around Docker.
-Make sure to have the latest version of Docker.
-Second, build it using the provided `Makefile`.
+If you plan to develop cwe_checker, it is recommended to build it using the provided `Makefile`.
 In this case you must ensure that all dependencies are fulfilled:
 -  Ocaml 4.05.0
 -  Opam 2.0.2
+-  dune >= 1.6
--  BAP 1.6 (testing) (and its dependencies)
+-  BAP 1.6 (and its dependencies)
 -  yojson >= 1.4.1
 -  alcotest >= 0.8.3
 -  Sark (latest) for IDA Pro annotations